JelleKUL/segmentationtools/README.md

-# generic-segmentation-tools
+# Segmentation Tools
-Tools to segment a scene into distinct objects.
+Tools to segment a scene into distinct objects using a variety of methods.

 ## Documentation